MathysGoncalves/Peaceland/README.md

 1) What technical/business constraints should the data storage component of the program architecture meet to fulfill the requirement described by the customer in paragraph «Statistics» ?
 So what kind of component(s) (listed in the lecture) will the architecture need?

-> From user point of view, the data storage will have to handle large and fast data volumes.
+> From the user's point of view, the data storage will have to handle large and fast data volumes.
 Also, we have no idea of ​​the use of the stored data nor the duration of the storage.
 Availability is the most important property in this section we offer an AP solution.
 Peaceland will therefore need a distributed DataLake updated every day (batch).

 2) What business constraint should the architecture meet to fulfill the requirement describe in the paragraph «Alert»?
 Which component to choose?